ezhuk/modbus-mcp/README.md

 export MODBUS_MCP_MODBUS__UNIT=1
 ```

-Alternatively, they can be specified in a `.env` file in the working directory.
+These settings can also be specified in a `.env` file in the working directory.

 ```text
 # .env